Access to NHS funding in England varies according to your postcode with the number of cycles and access criteria being determined by the local CCG.

 The updated NICE Clinical Fertility Guideline published on the 20th February 2013 recommends that women aged up to and including 39 should access three full cycles of IVF treatment; it also recommends that women aged between 40 and 42 who have never had IVF treatment and who do not have a low ovarian reserve should be able to access one full cycle of IVF.
 However in reality this is only a guideline and is not mandatory in England.
 This is despite the fact that in October 2014 NICE published a new Quality Standard and called for an end to the postcode lottery of IVF treatment in England.
 Recent statistics produced by Fertility Fairness has shown that over 80% of CCGs fail to provide the recommended cycles.

 We have also written some template letters which you may find helpful and which you can personalise to suit your circumstances.
+Click on the links below to download the documents.
 You could also copy your letter to your MP or write separately to him/her – visit our campaign section for more details of our campaign for fairer access to NHS fertility treatment.

 NHS Funding for those in the Armed Forces